-The department also offers minors in both International Affairs and Political Science.
+The department also offers minors in both International Affairs, Political Science, and Public Administration & Public Service.
 While you can start your degree at any of the five campuses of UNG, certain degrees are unique to a particular campus.
 If you are interested in a particular degree we offer, make sure to contact us so we can advise you regarding your progression in the major and beyond.

 The Department of Political Science & International Affairs was an early adopter of online programs and was ranked #2 by SR Education Group in national 2017 rankings for value and affordability of Political Science degrees, and #1 for on-line Masters degrees.
 SR Education Group, an education publisher founded in 2004, said, “This set of rankings represents schools across the nation that are making an effort to provide economical options for students.”
 In fall 2016 the department began offering a fully online Associate in Arts, Core Curriculum – Political Science pathway.
 In conjunction with UNG Online and eCore, the pathway offers students the opportunity to complete all required courses in Area F (which are offered by the department on a two-year rotation).
 The AA degree is also offered on the Gainesville campus.

 I am excited to announce that students can earn their Bachelor of Science in Political Science completely online.
 We have had online programs at the associate- and graduate-levels but the fall semester of 2020 was the very first time we offered a complete undergraduate course of study online.
 The program is open to first-year students (traditional freshmen) and is a great option for students to join our PSIA family.